 You can use these to get a feel for the multiple choice and short answer portions of the test, or you can Macguyver a practice test as suggested above.
 If you do go with the practice test option, wait until at least March so that you know enough material to avoid being totally frustrated by the amount of material you don't know.

-Official Free Response Questions
+Official Free-Response Questions

 The new AP Course and Exam Description has an up-to-date practice DBQ and practice Long Essay.
-Even if you don't do a makeshift practice test with new and old course descriptions as suggested above, I strongly advice that you take a timed essay section using these questions by the beginning of April at the latest.
+Even if you don't do a makeshift practice test with new and old course descriptions as suggested above, I strongly advise that you take a timed essay section using these questions by the beginning of April at the latest.
 This will give you enough time to see if you are really missing any essential skill areas you need to patch up before exam day.

 Otherwise, there are tons and tons of old free-response questions available at the College Board website.
 However, they are all in the old format.
-This means that the only questions that will really be useful to you are the old DBQs—the new Long Essay is too different from the other old essays for those to be very helpful.
+This means that the only questions that will really be useful to you are the old DBQs—the new LEQ is too different from the other old essays for those to be very helpful.
 If you do use old DBQs, be sure to write your essay with the new rubric in mind as the requirements for a top score have changed.
 A major change, for example, is that you are no longer required to make document "groups."
 I advise also using the new rubric to grade your own essays as best you can—or, even better, get someone else to grade them!

 While official resources are essential for getting a feel for the experience of taking the test, there aren't that many—so you'll need to supplement your studying with unofficial resources.